juju/juju-gui/docs/process.rst

   string that combines the value in the branch's ``CHANGES.yaml`` with the branch's revno.
 - While still in the directory where you extracted the tar file, run the
   command: ``NO_BZR=1 make prod``.
+- Start the improv.py script as described in the HACKING file.
-Go to the URL shown in the terminal.
+- Go to the URL shown in the terminal.
 - In Chrome and Firefox, QA the application.

-  - Expand the release archive in a temporary directory, cd into build-prod, run ``python -m SimpleHTTPServer 8888``, start the improv.py script.
   - Load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
   - Ensure that the ``/juju-ui/version.js`` URL shows the same version